Split extensions and KK-equivalences for quantum projective spaces: Preliminaries on graph algebras

 \subsubsection{Gauge-invariant ideals}

 The ideal structure of a graph \Cs algebra can also be read off from the underlying graph.
-We will now describe the gauge-invariant ideals of $C^*(E)$ which arise from hereditary and saturated subsets.
-A subset $H\subseteq E^0$ is called \textit{hereditary} and \textit{saturated} if the following two conditions are satisfied, respectively: \begin{itemize} \item[(1)] If $v\in H$ and $w\in E^0$ is such that there exists a path from $v$ to $w$ then $w\in H$. \item[(2)] If $w\in E^0$ with $0<|s^{-1}(w)|<\infty$ and for each $e\in E^1$, for which $s(e)=w$, we have $r(e)\in H$, then $w\in H$. \end{itemize} It was shown in \cite{BPRS00} that gauge-invariant ideals of the \Cs algebra correspond to hereditary and saturated subsets of the vertex set.
+We shall now describe the gauge-invariant ideals of $C^*(E)$ which arise from hereditary and saturated subsets.
+A subset $H\subseteq E^0$ is called \textit{hereditary} if the following condition is satisfied: If $v\in H$ and $w\in E^0$ is such that there exists a path from $v$ to $w$ then $w\in H$.
+A subset $S\subseteq E^0$ is called \textit{saturated} if the following condition is satisfied: If $w$ is a regular vertex in $E^0$ and for each $e\in E^1$, for which $s(e)=w$, we have $r(e)\in S$, then $w\in S$.
+In other words, if all the outgoing edges from $w$ end inside $S$ then $w$ is also in $S$.

+It was shown in \cite{BPRS00} that gauge-invariant ideals of the \Cs algebra correspond to hereditary and saturated subsets of the vertex set.
 Let $\Sigma_E$ denote the collection of all hereditary and saturated subset $H\subseteq E^0$.
-For any $H\in\Sigma_E$ we obtain a gauge-invariant ideal: the ideal generated by $\{P_v| \ v\in H\}$.
+For each $H\in\Sigma_E$ we obtain a gauge-invariant ideal: the ideal generated by $\{P_v| \ v\in H\}$.
 We denote this ideal by $I_H$.
 Given a row-finite graph $E$, \cite[Theorem 4.1]{BPRS00} establishes a one-to-one correspondence between $\Sigma_E$ and the gauge-invariant ideals of $C^*(E)$.
 The correspondence is given by the following maps:

 for $H\in \Sigma_E$ and $J$ a gauge-invariant ideal.
 A word of caution is needed here: if some of the vertices in the graph emit infinitely many edges, not every gauge-invariant ideal need to take the form $I_H$ for a $H\in\Sigma_E$.
 This phenomenon is thoroughly described in \cite[Theorem 3.6]{BHRS02}, where the authors also provide a complete description of all gauge-invariant ideals of an infinite graph.